Kyle5150/cse212-final-project/2-set.md

 ## Hashing

 If we used the value we wanted to add to our set to determine the index into the list, we might be able to achieve O(1).
 Consider the function index(n) = n.
-This would work for small amounts of data per set, however, if we were working with billions od data values, this index(n) = n function would not be efficient enough.
+This would work for small amounts of data per set, however, if we were working with billions of data values, this index(n) = n function would not be efficient enough.

 This is where the modula (%) operator is used behind the scenes when sets are being used.
 Using this equation: index(n) = n % 10 we can now store values in the hundreds of millions.